DaveBenham/VenomModules/README.md

 ### ACTION square button
 Controls what action the stage performs.
 The configuration and labeling of the other stage controls are automatically adjusted whenever the Action is changed.

-- **Move** - The envelope rises or falls from the starting voltage to the target voltage over a fixed period of time.
-The starting voltage is determined by the prior stage.
-The target voltage is specified by the following Hold or Sustain stage Level.
-If not followed by a Hold or Sustain, then the target alternates between 10V and 0V.
-The first Move not followed by a Hold/Sustain targets 10V, the next one 0V, then 10V, then 0V, etc. The LEDs above and below the Action button indicate which target is active for these Move stages.
-An LED glowing yellow above the button indicates a 10V target, and an LED glowing yellow below indicates 0V.
+- **Move** - The envelope rises or falls from the starting level to the target level over a fixed period of time.
+The starting level is the current level at the start of the stage.
+The target level is specified by the following Hold or Sustain stage Level.
+If not followed by a Hold or Sustain, then the target alternates between 100% and 0%.
+The first Move not followed by a Hold/Sustain targets 100%, the next one 0%, then 100%, then 0%, etc. The LEDs above and below the Action button indicate which target is active for these Move stages.
+An LED glowing yellow above the button indicates a 100% target, and an LED glowing yellow below indicates 0%.
 - **Hold** - The envelope holds the specified level constant for a fixed amount of time.
 - **Sustain** - The envelope holds the specified level constant for as long as the triggering Gate remains high.
+- **Rise** - Same as Move, except the envelope always rises to a target of 100%, and the upper LED will glow yellow.
+- **Fall** - Same as Move, except the envelope always falls to a target of 0%, and the lower LED will glow yellow.

 ### MODE square button
 Controls whether the stage length is impacted by the main Gate, and whether the envelope can be retriggered during the stage.